GustavHenning/NNPraktikum/README.md

   1) Work on a task specific branch(e.g. perceptronTraining)
   2) Work on a branch with your name/username

+Finally, when you are happy with your contribution, you can merge with the master branch.

 again:
 # Don't work on the master branch.
+The following information is provided by KIT:

 # NNPraktikum
 The coding framework for KIT Neural Network Praktikum